afroisalreadyinu/django-drapes/readme.rst

     	return render_to_response('form_template.html',
 	                          dict(form=ThingForm()))

-Some notes on this example, which I will refer to again later.
+Some notes on this example.
 When you are handling single forms, the controller must have a keyword argument ``invalid_form``.
 If the form does not validate, it is passed on to the controller through this argument.
 The handler of the correct form, in this case ``create_thing``, must have the same signature as the controller, except for ``invalid_form``, which is replaced with ``form`` in the signature of the correct handler.

 If you want to use the same entry point to show and validate forms of different kinds, you should use ``verify_post.multi``.
 This method